Walrus: Etymology

-The origin of the word walrus derives from a Germanic language, and it has been attributed largely to either Dutch or Old Norse.
-Its first part is thought to derive from a word such as Old Norse hvalr ('whale') and the second part has been hypothesized to come from the Old Norse word hross ('horse').
+Despite seeming to have a Latin shape, the origin of the word walrus derives from a Germanic language, and it has been attributed largely to either Dutch or Old Norse in some form.
+Its first part derives from the Old Norse hvalr ('whale'), and the second part is from the Old Norse hross ('horse').
 For example, the Old Norse word hrosshvalr means 'horse-whale' and is thought to have been passed in an inverted form to both Dutch and the dialects of northern Germany as walros and Walross.
 An alternative theory is that it comes from the Dutch words wal 'shore' and reus 'giant'.

 The species name rosmarus is Scandinavian.
 The Norwegian manuscript Konungs skuggsjá, thought to date from around AD 1240, refers to the walrus as rosmhvalr in Iceland and rostungr in Greenland (walruses were by now extinct in Iceland and Norway, while the word evolved in Greenland).
 Several place names in Iceland, Greenland and Norway may originate from walrus sites: Hvalfjord, Hvallatrar and Hvalsnes to name some, all being typical walrus breeding grounds.

 The archaic English word for walrus—morse—is widely thought to have come from the Slavic languages, which in turn borrowed it from Finno-Ugric languages, and ultimately (according to Ante Aikio) from an unknown Pre-Finno-Ugric substrate language of Northern Europe.
 Compare морж (morž) in Russian, mursu in Finnish, morša in Northern Saami, and morse in French.
-Olaus Magnus, who depicted the walrus in the Carta Marina in 1539, first referred to the walrus as the ros marus, probably a Latinization of morž, and this was adopted by Linnaeus in his binomial nomenclature.
+Olaus Magnus, who depicted the walrus in the Carta Marina in 1539, first referred to the walrus as the ros marus, probably a Latin derivation of morž, and this was adopted by Linnaeus in his binomial nomenclature.

 The coincidental similarity between morse and the Latin word morsus ('a bite') supposedly contributed to the walrus's reputation as a "terrible monster".

 The compound Odobenus comes from odous (Greek for 'teeth') and baino (Greek for 'walk'), based on observations of walruses using their tusks to pull themselves out of the water.
-The term divergens in Latin means 'turning apart', referring to their tusks.

 The Inuttitut term for the creature is aivik, similar to the Inuktitut word: aiviq ᐊᐃᕕᖅ.